 Resistance to Treatment

 Unfortunately, though lung cancers may respond very well to tyrosine kinase inhibitors at first, they almost always become resistant over time.
 The amount of time before resistance develops, however, can vary significantly.
-While the median time between the beginning of therapy and the development of resistance is 9 to 13 months, these medications have remained effective for some people for many years.
+While the median time between the beginning of therapy and the development of resistance when using Tagrisso is approximately 19 months, many people have had lasting reponses of many years.

 At the current time, we usually find out that a tumor has become resistant when it begins to grow again or to spread.
-A repeat biopsy, followed by molecular profiling is often done at that time.
-As noted above, it’s hoped that liquid biopsies will become a way of determining when a tumor becomes resistant in the future.
+A repeat tissue or liquid biopsy, followed by comprehensive biomarker testing should be done at that time to determine if there is another actionable mutation that is driving the resistance.

 Treatment of Resistant EGFR Positive Lung Cancer

 Just as there are several different types of EGFR mutations, there are several mechanisms by which cancers can become resistant.
-Cancer cells are always changing, and often develop mutations that make them resistant to the drugs being used.
+Cancer cells are always changing, and often develop mutations that make them resistant to current therapy.

 Link to Brain Metastases